jhammer3018/Husker-Analytics/docs/HierarchicalBayes.md

 ### Additional Thoughts
  - Many metrics for offensive and defensive success can exist so exploring other data may provide more valuable insights.

  - This model avoids addressing confounding features such as weather, strength of opponent, previous games playes, etc...
-Including these variable in a hierarchical linear model may provide more detail on the differences between games and seasons.
+Including these variables in a hierarchical linear model may provide more detail on the differences between games and seasons.